amxr/ecommerce/README.md

 # ecommerce
-Ecommerce app backend built using java srping boot and postgresql with stripe integration.
+Ecommerce app backend built using java spring boot and postgresql with stripe integration.